yuvaldori/gigaspaces-wiki-jekyll/xap100net/log-configuration.markdown

 If the user does not specify a configuration, the default configuration is assumed.

 {% refer %}GigaSpaces XAP.NET contains some of the GigaSpaces XAP components.
-Its logging level needs to be configured seperately -- this is described in [GigaSpaces XAP Logging]({% currentadmurl %}/logging.html){% endrefer %}.
+Its logging level needs to be configured separately -- this is described in [GigaSpaces XAP Logging]({% currentadmurl %}/logging.html){% endrefer %}.

 # Basic Configuration